IBM/cp4apps-hub/README.md

 # Certified Stack Hub

-## This repo archived on April 30, 2023.
+## This repo will be archived on April 30, 2023.
 The CP4Apps Stack hub application has been discontinued.

 This repository hosts a certified Application Stacks Hub referencing Application Stacks that have met the certification criteria in the links referenced below.